 Deuteration and Macromolecular Crystallisation (DEMAX)

-Small angle neutron scattering, spin echo, reflectometry, and protein crystallography are fast growing areas in soft matter and life science that have a need for these kinds of materials.
+Small angle scattering, spin echo, reflectometry, and protein crystallography are fast growing areas in soft matter and life science that have a need for these kinds of materials.
 For protein crystallography there is an enormous benefit to using deuterated proteins.
 Not only does deuteration boost the signal-to-noise ratio, it also allows for much smaller (~10 times) crystal volumes required.
 These labeled biomaterials can be fully, partially or selectively deuterated, as required for a particular experiment.

 Large crystals (at least 0.1–0.5 mm3) are required for successful neutron protein crystallography experiments.
-Most crystals that are able to grow to 200-300 microns without explicit effort can be coaxed to larger sizes.
+Most crystals that are able to grow to 200-300 microns without explicit effort and often can be coaxed to larger sizes.
 This requires detailed knowledge of protein properties, the right approach, and tools.
 Using larger crystals offers additional advantages: higher quality data, higher resolution data, faster data collection times, and they are easier to manipulate.
-So, while ESS flux and beam characteristics will lower the required size, it is still advantageous to maximize the crystal volume.
+So, while ESS flux and beam characteristics will lower the required size, it is still advantageous to maximise the crystal volume.
 DEMAX will offer integrated support for protein production to large crystal growth.
-Included is access to an Opticrys dialysis crystallization device, Oryx8 screening robot, microbatch & macrobatch support, large volume vapor diffusion set-ups, and a variety of temperature-controlled incubators for temperature-ramping experiments.
+Included is access to an Opticrys dialysis crystallization device, Oryx8 screening robot, microbatch and macrobatch support, large volume vapor diffusion set-ups, and a variety of temperature-controlled incubators for temperature-ramping experiments.

 - Develop comprehensive support for large crystal growth under a range of different volumes and conditions (SINE2020-WP6 and Bergen in-kind).

 The DEMAX platform is a part of a collaborative effort with the Lund Protein Production Platform (LP3), which is a cross-faculty Lund University resource.
-The collaboration serves to maximize expertise and resources.
+The collaboration serves to maximise expertise and resources.
 DEMAX user labs are co-hosted with the LP3 at Lund University.